Offshore Talk

 How Courier Tracking Systems Work (High Level)

-- Processing: transforming raw events into meaningful tracking statuses (e.g., "in transit", "out for delivery").
+- Processing: turn raw events into clear statuses like "in transit" or "out for delivery".

-- Storage: persisting the events and shipment history in databases so users can query past activity.
+- Storage: save events and history so users can look them up later.

 The Server Pillars of Fast Tracking